BenjaminHavery/gcn-menu-demo/README.md

-This is a test piece for GCN by me, Ben Havery.
+## A test piece for GCN by me, Ben Havery

-I got a little carried away while working on it so every page in the main nav menu got reproduced; there's plenty to see if you poke around!
+I got a little carried away while working on this so every page in the main nav menu got reproduced; there's plenty to see if you poke around!

 ## Things that have changed